The ultimate guide on how to find the right therapist for you

 For those clients who have hard time getting through the day or who engage in unhealthy or unsafe behaviors, dialectical behavioral therapy can be particularly effective since it is concrete and skills-based.
 Certainly, if you have been diagnosed with borderline personality disorder, or suspect you may have it, it’s a good idea to seek out a certified DBT therapist.

 Research also supports using dialectical behavioral therapy to help people deal with traumatic experiences, whether or not they have post-traumatic stress disorder or other co-presenting issues such eating disorders.
 It is important to remember that trauma may also present over time (sometimes called “little t” trauma), such as with an overbearing parent, childhood bullying, an unhealthy relationship, and intergenerational trauma.
-Like cognitive behavioral therapy, dialectical behavioral therapy can be useful for people with mild to intense difficulty.
+Like cognitive behavioral therapy, dialectical behavioral therapy can be useful for people with mild to intense difficulty in their mental health condition.

 DBT therapists are quite active in conversation and engaging in the client-therapist relationship.
 Therapy may last from 6-12 months, or more, depending on the goals.